 - To start

-Line a large baking tray with baking or parchment paper and set aside.
-Add warm water to a small bowl and sprinkle yeast over the top and leave for a few minutes to react. - Add 280 grams (two cups) of flour to a large mixing bowl.
-Add cinnamon, nutmeg and ginger.
-Then add the raisins, separating them with your fingers if they stick together.
-Set aside.
+Line a 9 by 13 inch baking pan or oven tray with baking or parchment paper and set aside. - Add warm water to a small bowl and sprinkle yeast over the top and leave for a few minutes to react.

 - Make dough